Optical constraints on the coldest metal-poor population: Discussion

-From Fig.~\ref{CMDs}, we could infer the following points: \begin{itemize} \item The benchmark Wolf\,1130C is most probably a T subdwarf.
-It is located below the faintest T dwarf in the solar-metallicity sequence, confirming its low metallicity (from $-0.6$ to $-1.2$ dex) and its late spectral type. \item W1553, W1810 and W2217 are also most probably T subdwarfs.
-Again, W2217 lies below the faintest T dwarf in the solar-metallicity sequence, suggesting it could be the coldest or most metal-poor object among the three. \item W0422's absolute magnitude is fainter than that of the faintest solar-metallicity T dwarf but only at a 1.5-$\sigma$ significance.
-It suggests a possible colder nature of W0422, or a probable slightly low metallicity. \item Ross\,19B lies way below the T dwarf sequence.
+From Fig.~\ref{CMDs}, we could infer the following points: \begin{itemize} \item The benchmark extreme T subdwarf W1810 has an absolute $z_{PS1}$ magnitude $\sim$2~mag fainter than that of solar-metallicity early-T dwarfs.
+It also has bluer $z_{PS1}-J$ and $W1-W2$ colours and redder $z_{PS1}-W1$, $J-H$, $J-W1$ and $J-W2$ colours. \item The benchmark Wolf\,1130C is most probably a T subdwarf.
+Its absolute $z_{PS1}$ magnitude is located at the solar-metallicity T/Y boundary which is $\sim$1~mag fainter than that of the T8 dwarfs, confirming its low metallicity (from $-0.6$ to $-1.2$ dex).
+Its colours compared with the solar-metallicity sequence follow the same trend as W1810, except in $J-H$ and $J-W2$, where it lies on the sequence. \item W1553 has an absolute $z_{PS1}$ magnitude slightly fainter than that of solar-metallicity mid-T dwarfs.
+Its colours fall in between W1810 and the solar-metallicity sequence in all the diagrams.
+It is most probably a T subdwarf but may not have a metallicity as low as W1810, which has been shown via NIR spectroscopy \citep{meisner2021esdT}. \item W2217 is most probably a T subdwarf.
+It again lies below the faintest T dwarf in the solar-metallicity sequence, suggesting it could be the coldest or most metal-poor object among the three.
+Its colours follow W1810, except in the $J-H$ and $J-W2$. \item W0422's absolute magnitude is 1.5-$\sigma$ fainter than that of the faintest solar-metallicity T dwarf, if we adopt the astrometric solution despite its high $\chi^2_{\nu}$ value.
+It suggests a possible colder nature of W0422, or a probable slightly low metallicity.
+However, its colours are not aligned with W1810, W1553, W2217 and Wolf\,1130C except in the $W1-W2$. \item Ross\,19B lies significantly below the T dwarf sequence.
 It inherits the metallicity of $-0.4$ dex from its primary but without a spectroscopic confirmation of the secondary itself.
 Comparing with Wolf\,1130C, which is also a late-type subdwarf and with a much lower metallicity, the difference between the absolute $z_{PS1}$ magnitude of Ross\,19B and those of the T dwarf sequence seems to be too large.
-This suggests, either Ross\,19B is a colder object, or less likely that it has a lower metallicity than the value from its comoving primary. \item W0004 and W0301 lie on top of the sequence of early-T dwarfs in all the six colour-magnitude diagrams, which suggests that they are not so metal-poor, as corroborated by their optical spectra \citep{zhangjerry2023optical_sdT} and slightly blue NIR spectra \citep{greco2019neowise}, or they could be equal-mass binaries. \item W2014 has a slightly red $z_{PS1}-J$, $z_{PS1}-W1$ colours and a slightly blue $W1-W2$ colour, similar to those T subdwarfs.
+This suggests, either Ross\,19B is a colder object, or less likely that it has a lower metallicity than the value from its comoving primary. \item W0004 and W0301 lie on top of the sequence of early-T dwarfs in all the six colour-magnitude diagrams, which suggests that they are not so metal-poor, as corroborated by their optical spectra \citep{zhangjerry2023optical_sdT} and slightly blue NIR spectra \citep{greco2019neowise}, or they could be equal-mass binaries. \item W2014 has a slightly red $z_{PS1}-W1$ and $J-W1$ colours and a slightly blue $W1-W2$ colour.
 It lies on top of the sequence of solar-metallicity mid-T dwarfs in the diagram of $z_{PS1}-J$ and $J-W2$, which suggests that its metallicity is not extremely low.
-It has a bluer $J-H$ colour with a 2-$\sigma$ significance. \item The Accident is below the faintest solar-metallicity Y dwarf in all diagrams, arguing in favour of its low-metallicity and cold nature. \end{itemize}
+It has a bluer $J-H$ colour than the sequence with a 2-$\sigma$ significance. \item The Accident is below the faintest solar-metallicity Y dwarf in all diagrams, arguing in favour of its low-metallicity and cold nature. \end{itemize}